Tino-FRC-2473/FRC2020-Vision/ArchitectureSpec.md

 - Ex. ([10º, 0º, 3º], [2", 3", 4"])
 - These coordinates and rotations are defined in the camera coordinate system (the camera is at the origin).
 - To go from object coordinate to camera coordinate, apply Rotation first, then translate by Position.
+- if the target is not seen by camera, returns _`None`_ for all six values

 # Data Sending